radiantlogic-v8/documentation-new/documentation/configuration/synchronization/connector-properties.md

 ### Force Sequential Counters

-This property accepts a value of `true` or `false` and dictates how the event listner treats entries it picks up from the LOG table that have non-sequential change IDs.
-The default is `true` meaning that if the event listner detects a non-sequential change ID for an entry in the LOG table, it behaves as if there is an error (non-connection error) and the retry logic based on the Max Retries on Error and Retry Interval on Error properties takes effect.
-Sometimes rows in the log table are not written in the order of the change ID, and if the event listner does not wait for the entries to have sequential IDs, some changes could be missed.
-The event listner waits for the length of time specified in the [Retry Interval on Error](./common-properties) and then tries to get the changed entries in the database again.
-After the maximum number of retries (indicated in the [Max Retries on Error](./common-properties) property) is exhausted, if it still detects non-sequential change IDs, the event listner stops.
-You can manually edit the cursor value before restarting the cevent listner to avoid the non-sequential number.
-Or you can disable the Force Sequential Counters property for the event listner.
+This property accepts a value of `true` or `false` and dictates how the event listener treats entries it picks up from the LOG table that have non-sequential change IDs.
+The default is `true` meaning that if the event listener detects a non-sequential change ID for an entry in the LOG table, it behaves as if there is an error (non-connection error) and the retry logic based on the Max Retries on Error and Retry Interval on Error properties takes effect.
+Sometimes rows in the log table are not written in the order of the change ID, and if the event listener does not wait for the entries to have sequential IDs, some changes could be missed.
+The event listener waits for the length of time specified in the [Retry Interval on Error](./common-properties) and then tries to get the changed entries in the database again.
+After the maximum number of retries (indicated in the [Max Retries on Error](./common-properties) property) is exhausted, if it still detects non-sequential change IDs, the event listener stops.
+You can manually edit the cursor value before restarting the cevent listener to avoid the non-sequential number.
+Or you can disable the Force Sequential Counters property for the event listener.

-If the event listner should ignore non-sequential change IDs, and process all changes immediately, set the property to `false`.
+If the event listener should ignore non-sequential change IDs, and process all changes immediately, set the property to `false`.

 ## Database Timestamp